tkodev/cfg-powerpi-ups/README.md

 cd raspberry_pi_ups/src/
 ```

-Edit the file powerpi.py between lines 16 and 24 if you are not using Samsung INR18650-29E battery.
+Edit the file ups.py or ups_with_timeout between lines 45 and 66 if you are not using Samsung INR18650-29E battery.
 It is recommended to keep the VBAT_LOW at 3.2V for Li-Ion batteries.

 *Power PI uses GPIO4 for interrupts from the Power Management IC.
 1-Wire interface uses the same pin.
 If you are not using 1-Wire interface, disable it before proceeding.
 Power Pi can still function fully without the interrupt.
 So if you want to use 1-Wire interface it is advised to remove the resistor R12 from Power Pi, otherwise it will cause interference with 1-Wire interface.*